RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 1. Use the web API to obtain the data.
 Most sites are going to provide it in JSON format similar to what we saw.

-2. Next, create a graph of your using Altair.
+2. Next, create a graph of your data using Altair.

 3. Take some time to talk about and present the data and the graph you created to the class.